wmpauli/NIVM/README.md

 # Overview of extention

-Ubuntu Data Science Virtual Machine, associated with Neurodebian.org for package management.
+Operating System: Ubuntu Data Science Virtual Machine, associated with Neurodebian.org for package management.
+(An extension for Windows 10 may also be created, if there is demand for it.)

 This DSVM extension for neuroimaging strongly relies on packages available through the NeuroDebian.ORG software repository.
 Specifically, this extension contains all software listed on this [page](http://neuro.debian.net/pkglists/toc_pkgs_for_field_mri.html#toc-pkgs-for-field-mri).

-The extension also comes w/ Docker support, making it easy to install [fmriprep](https://github.com/poldracklab/fmriprep).
+The extension also comes w/ Docker support, making it easy to [install fmriprep](https://fmriprep.readthedocs.io/en/latest/installation.html).

 # Getting started: